presidio-oss/specif-ai/docs/docs/current/ai-interaction.md

 ### How to Use Inline Editing

 1. **Select Text:** Highlight any text you want to improve in your requirements, user stories, or descriptions.
-2. **Activate AI:** Click the ✨ sparkle icon that appears near your selection.
+2. **Activate Intelligence:** Click the ✨ sparkle icon that appears near your selection.
 3. **Provide Instructions:** Enter specific instructions like "Make this more concise" or "Add technical details."
-4. **Apply Changes:** Review the AI's suggestions and click "Accept" to apply them to your document.
+4. **Apply Changes:** Review the intelligent suggestions and click "Accept" to apply them to your document.

 ### Best Practices

 * **Be Specific:** Give clear instructions for better results (e.g., "Convert to bullet points highlighting key features").
-* **Select Appropriately:** Include enough context for the AI to understand what you're trying to improve.
+* **Select Appropriately:** Include enough context for the system to understand what you're trying to improve.
 * **Iterate:** Start with general improvements, then refine with more specific editing passes.

 ### Use Cases